 Lora Gateway: Data transmitted through LoRaWAN radio is received by the LoRaWAN gateway, which digitizes it.
 The digital data from the sensor is enhanced with meta-data before being transmitted over a TCP/IP connection to the LoRaWAN network server.
 The sensors receive and transfer data from the LoRaWAN network server in a similar manner.
 Ethernet, WLAN, or cellular connections are all acceptable TCP/IP connections.
 Backhaul refers to this link to the LoRaWAN network server.

-Raspberry pi: Raspberry Pi 3 Model B+ is the device in the Raspberry Pi 3 line.
-The modular compliance certification for the dual-band wireless LAN enables the board to be incorporated into finished products with much less wireless LAN compliance testing, reducing both cost and time to market.
+Raspberry pi: Raspberry Pi 3 Model B+ is 64-bit quad core processor running at 1.4GHz, dual-band 2.4GHzand 5GHz wireless LAN, Bluetooth 4.2/BLE, faster Ethernet, and PoE capability via a separate PoE HAT.
+The dual-band wireless LAN comes with modular compliance certification, allowing the board to be designed into end products with significantly reduced wireless LAN compliance testing, improving both cost and time to market.
 The mechanical footprint of the Raspberry Pi 3 Model B+ is identical to that of the Raspberry Pi 2 Model B and the Raspberry Pi 3 Model .

 Alarm Devices: